viewzavr/vr-cinema/README.md

 You may use online demo of VR-Cinema to visualize your data: http://viewzavr.com/apps/vr-cinema/

+# Windows Explorer menu / GNOME Nautilus menu

+You may add "Open with VR-Cinema..." menu for Explorer in Windows and in Nautilus in GNOME/Linux to start VR-Cinema.
+Use following commands:
+* `npx -p vr-cinema vr-cinema-setup` - add menu
+* `npx -p vr-cinema vr-cinema-setup-off` - remove menu

 # implemented features

 * Interpolates data from two neighbouring files.